paulmwatson/paulmwatson-ai-policy/README.md

 # The Paul M. Watson AI Policy

-Oisin concocted this policy when they set up [Chunky Labs](http://chunkylabs.com), their consultancy firm.
+Oisín Hurley concocted this policy when they set up [Chunky Labs](http://chunkylabs.com), their consultancy firm.
 The point was to let their clients-to-be know that when they were contracting them, that they would be doing the work themselves rather than phoning it in via a mediocrity machine.

 I think this is important.
 As a technology and organizational consultant, I need to grow my own brain and thoughts, and I can't do that if don't exercise learning and thinking.
 Using an LLM or "AI" in the marketing sense of the word is a total cop-out on that personal requirement.